Over 200 Android Apps Are Currently Using Ultrasonic Beacons To Track Users

 Just open up your phone and unplug the microphone.
 No-one uses those things to make calls any more anyway.

 I remember a few years back someone modded a flip phone with a magnetic switch so that when it was closed the mic was physically disabled.
 This was around the time that details of MI5/NSA malware that could turn the mic on were coming out.
-If someone made a phone with a physical slider that disabled the mic and camera, or even just a magnetic switch and a flip open cover with a magnet in it, I'd buy tha
+If someone made a phone with a physical slider that disabled the mic and camera, or even just a magnetic switch and a flip open cover with a magnet in it, I'd buy that.

+Also, phone mics should have a hardware low pass filter that cuts off stuff above the human hearing range.
+In fact I'm surprised that they don't...
+Android could block it with a bit of software filtering too, or just deny the app permission to use the microphone.

 Re: (Score:2)

-Note: Update - Apparently that's been done, but it didn't work very well due to imposed limitations on the API: